 To poach the eggs: Place each egg in a ramekin, and bring about 1" of water to a simmer (180'F).
 Add salt and 2 teaspoons of vinegar to the water.
 Swirl the water with a spoon or small spatula.
 This trick I learned from my son who is in culinary school.
 He said the swirling helps the egg achieve a compact shape.
 Gently lower the egg into the water.
 Cook egg for about 4 minutes for a medium yolk.

 Portion sauce into bowl.
 Remove egg from water with a slotted spoon.

 Slide the poached egg on top of sauce and top with strips of fresh basil and red pepper flakes.
 Enjoy with crusty wholegrain artisan bread.
 This is so easy!

-I opted for using Prego® Farmers’ Market Roasted Garlic.
+I opted for using pasta sauce today for lack of time.
+Prego is usually my go-to.
 I love garlic, and the taste of this sauce is so fresh.
-Now, don’t be afraid about the garlic part.
-It’s not like “keep the evil spirits away” garlicky, just a nice fresh tasting garlic taste.
-The overall flavors in this sauce are truly “farm fresh” tasting.
-The red pepper flakes add a punch of heat, thus the purgatory part.
+Now, don't be afraid about the garlic part.
+It's not like "keep the evil spirits away" garlicky, just a nice fresh tasting garlic taste.
+The overall flavors in this sauce are truly "farm fresh" tasting.
+The red pepper flakes add a punch of heat.
 A little heat I said, not the eternal fires of hell, just clarifying.

 By the way, make sure you have some nice, fresh artisan bread.
 Whole grain is my choice.
 I like to toast my bread for extra texture.
 And also, feel free to dip the bread into the sauce as it heats, I do!
 When it comes to good bread and tomato sauce my will power vanishes.
 I am like a kid who is told not to get into the cookie jar!